How To Take The Spousal Elective Share in Pennsylvania If You Are Disinherited

 Keep in mind if your spouse is an employee of your company, you can deduct travel and meals for both you and your spouse as long as you discuss business.

 If you need help setting up an accountable plan or have any tax questions call Gregory J. Spadea at 610-521-0604.
-The Law Offices of Spadea & Associates, LLC is located in Ridley Park, PA and prepares tax returns year-round.
+The Law Offices of Spadea & Associates, LLC is located in Folsom, PA and prepares tax returns year-round.

 Understanding What Car & Truck Expenses are Deductible For Business